byu-oit/UAPI-Specification/Generic REST Guidelines.md

 - `201` - The resource was created.
 If a response body is provided then it should represent the resource created and look very similar to the resource returned by `GET /{id}`.

 - `400` - There is something wrong with the request.
+The response body would ideally include a description of what was wrong with the request.

 - `401` - The request requires authentication and the request did not have authentication information.

-- `403` - The request provided authentication information but the authenticated user is not authorized to get the results.
+- `403` - The request provided authentication information but the authenticated user is not authorized to perform the action.

-- `404` - The requested endpoint was not found.
+- `404` - The requested endpoint was not found or the requested resource did not exist.
+See the documentation for the [GET](#get) `404` response code for more details about the difference between these two possible causes for the `404`.

 ### DELETE

-- This `DELETE` method is idempotent and calling the same endpoint multiple times will result in the resource being deleted without side-effects for the system.
+- This `DELETE` method is idempotent and calling the same endpoint multiple times will result in the resource being deleted (or remaining deleted) without side-effects for the system.

 - `DELETE` endpoints will commonly include the identifier in the endpoint's path.